reeonce/reeonce.github.io/about.md

 I have received my bachelor's degree on software engineering in *Beihang University*.

-I have been working with **Node.js** for more than one year.
-Although it is an efficient and magic programming language, but it seems not energetic as I thought.
-Therefor, I'd like to leave the area, so as leaving Beijing for Shenzhen.

 Now I prefer to working with the more exciting thing - **iOS** development.

 ### My Career of Being a Developer